Hydrotherapy for Basketball: Athletic Trainers Share Their Stories

 Six ways athletic trainers use hydrotherapy for basketball:

-In 2015, Duke University had a stand-out player who suffered an ankle injury mid-season.
+A Duke University stand-out player suffered an ankle injury mid-season.
 A major focus of his rehabilitation was performing exercises in the HydroWorx pool at Duke under the care of the athletic training staff.
 He had used the pool in the past as a vehicle to obtain additional conditioning on top of his regular workouts, so he was previously familiar with the pool’s intrinsic benefits.
 Two days after spraining his ankle, this athlete began aquatic therapy treatment, including walking on the integrated underwater treadmill.

-Kylea Sheley, trainer for the University of South Dakota, advocates the use of aquatic therapy for her student-athletes.
+Kylea Sheley, Assistant Athletic Trainer (Football) trainer for Drake University, advocates the use of aquatic therapy for her student-athletes.

 “One of my favorite case studies with the pool is a rehab experience with one of our basketball players.
 She experienced over seven knee surgeries during the course of her career.
 She’d been through the ringer!
 We utilized the pool with her last surgery before she headed into her last year of eligibility.
 This allowed her to condition herself before she was full weight-bearing.”

 Sheley noted that this athlete worked so vigorously in the pool that when she was cleared for weight-bearing activity, she was fully ready to practice on the court, having lost no cardiovascular endurance.